gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 public class Owl extends FlyingCyborg {	}
 {% endhighlight %}
-My cyborg pets can now `fly`, beautiful.
+My cyborg pets can now `fly`.
+Beautiful.

-It would be great if they couls also `run`.
+It would be great if they could also `run`.
 But wait, I have a problem: I cannot add `run` behaviour to the FlyingCyborg class, or I would break the Single Responsibility Principle<sup>[ (3)](#fnThree)</sup>, and Java doesn’t allow multi-inheritance.
-Oh, no, horror!
+Oh no, horror!

 **Default methods to the rescue!**